PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Large script handling
 =====================

-The :py:meth:`ScanningInstrument.measure_file` function allows the user to define everything in an CSV file with excel and then run it through python.
+.. py:currentmodule:: src.Instrument

-For the example below, test.csv looks like
+The :py:meth:`ScanningInstrument.measure_file` function allows the user to define everything in a CSV file with excel and then run it through python.

 .. csv-table:: test.csv
   :file: ../../tests/test.csv